-- To access a menu, touch the icon for the menu you want, see Control Header on page 6.
+- 1. To access a menu, touch the icon for the menu you want, SERVICE or MAXED, in the control header, see Control Header on page 6.
 The orange bar appears below the menu name when selected indicating that this is the menu content that will be displayed. - 2.
 Touch the menu icon, The menu opens.